 Drive can distort the sound even more, and should be used in combination with Distortion.
 Several types are available for selection.

 Clean is the clean tone.
-You can independently adjust the volume of the undistorted clean tone.
+You can adjust the volume of the sound before it passes through the Drive.

 Post EQ is the equalizer after distortion by Drive.